How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 To install PIP specifically for Python 3.8, use one of the methods below instead:

-Method 1: Bootstrap PIP with ensurepip
+Method 1: Install PIP for Python 3.8 with ensurepip

 Python includes a bundled bootstrap module named ensurepip that installs the version of PIP packaged with the interpreter.
 This method is the simplest and works offline.
 Run the following to install (or refresh) PIP for Python 3.8: